 This might include some hard conversations.
-Your kids might have to accept a less-than-stellar Christmas this year.
-Or they might have to put off that big purchase they were hoping for.
+Your kids might have to accept a less-than-stellar Christmas or you may have to put off that big purchase they were hoping for.

 Don’t be afraid to start completely from scratch and create a whole new written budget.
-Start with your new income levels, and your debts as they are now.
 If your life changes, change your plans along with it.
-But use what you’ve learned so far when you create your new revised budget.
+Use what you’ve learned so far to create an even better budget than before.

 Don’t be too flexible, though.
 Any wiggle room in your budget shouldn’t allow big, unplanned purchases.
-The process of getting out of debt fast means making sacrifices, so if you have a chance to score concert tickets, or a big discount on an item you don’t truly need, you have to say no. If you’re not committed to going without things you want, you’ll never succeed in getting rid of your debt.
+The process of getting out of debt fast means making sacrifices.
+If you’re not committed to going without things you want, you’ll never succeed in getting rid of your debt.

-One important thing we’ve learned is that income doesn’t matter.
-High-income people can stay mired in debt their whole lives, and people with low incomes can live debt-free.
-It’s not about how much money you make.
-Your spending habits can be adjusted to match your lifestyle, and the sooner you develop those good spending habits, the better.
+It’s important to remember that it’s not about how much money you make.
+High-income people can stay be mired in debt their whole lives, and people with low incomes can live debt-free.
+Your spending habits can be adjusted to match your lifestyle.
+The sooner you develop those good spending habits, the better.

 Remember, you don’t have to go it alone.
 There are qualified financial coaches ready to help you set up a debt repayment plan and get out of debt today.